Freelancer-Sirius-Revival/FLSR/Freelancer/EXE/flhook_plugins/missions/README.md

 This is the definition for a single NPC for the mission.
 Multiple `MsnNpc` can be created for individual NPCs.

+**NPCs are only simulated if at least one player is in space of the same system (dead or alive).
+Their simulation will be completely paused if the last player leaves the system space.**

 - `nickname` The object name of the NPC.
 Used by trigger conditions and actions.
     1. `STRING` The name.
 Must be unique in this mission.